DataBiosphere/terra-workspace-data-service/docs/WDS Python Client.md

 ### Instances

-Currently WDS only supports a single WDS instance by workspace, however in the future there will be support for multiple insances per workspace and these functions will be helpful on checking the state of running WDS instances.
+Currently WDS only supports a single WDS instance by workspace, however in the future there will be support for multiple instances per workspace and these functions will be helpful on checking the state of running WDS instances.

 Here is how to set up the instance client and get back Ids of all WDS instances running in the current workspace.
 ```